 Online and Offline

-Also marketing activities can be divided by the way they are promoted.
-These are online or offline types.
+Marketing activities can be divided by the way they are promoted which breaks down into two types — online and offline.

 Who is Guerrilla Marketing Suitable for?

 Although guerrilla marketing is presented in most articles as a cheap or free effective way of promotion, you should remember its specifics.